 Key Habits of the Invisible Rich

 As you can see, the lifestyle of the invisible rich isn’t glamorous or exciting.
 However, it does have a lot of other benefits.
 Along with their financial independence, the invisible rich enjoy happy, stable marriages and kids who don’t depend on them for money as adults.
-According to Stanley and Danko, most of them also love the work they do.
+And, according to Stanley, Danko, and Hogan, most of them also enjoy the work they do.

 1. Live Within Your Means